FunnierBe/.github/profile/README.md

 # Recursively Neural

 *Funny?
 Funny, how?
 In what way?
-Why is that funny?*
+Why is that funny?
+Is this some kind of a joke?*

 That which we cannot joke about, we must pass over in silence.